StuDownie/Qsee/README.md

 $ firebase login

-# cd into Qsee directory if you haven't already, Run this command
+# cd into Qsee directory if you haven't already, then run this command
 # and set your home directory to be called 'dist'

 $ firebase init
 ```